openhivestack/python-sdk/README.md

     # 2. Create a new agent instance
     agent = Agent(config)

-    # 3. Define a handler for the 'hello-world-python' capability
+    # 3. Define and register a handler for the 'hello-world-python' capability
+    #    You can use the decorator style for cleaner code.
+    @agent.capability("hello-world-python")
     async def hello_world(params: dict):
         name = params.get("name")
         if not name:
             raise ValueError("The 'name' parameter is required.")
         return {"response": f"Hello, {name}!"}

-    # 4. Register the handler
-    agent.capability("hello-world-python", hello_world)

-    # 5. Register the agent in the network (optional, for discovery)
+    # 4. Register the agent in the network (optional, for discovery)
     await agent.register()

     print(f"Agent {agent.identity.id()} registered with capabilities.")

-    # 6. Create and start the HTTP server
+    # 5. Create and start the HTTP server
     server = agent.create_server()
     # server.start() is blocking, so you might run it in a separate process
     # or use an ASGI server like uvicorn directly for more control.